chain4travel/camino-docs/docs/apps/nodes/add-validator-with-curl.md

 :::

-## Transferring Tokens to the P-Chain

-In order to stake for your validator, you will need to have tokens on the P-Chain.
-If you do not already have them on the P-Chain, you will need to transfer them.

-You can use the [Camino Wallet](https://wallet.camino.network) to perform this transfer.
-Simply click on **Cross Chain** in the main menu and follow the prompts in the user interface.

 ## Retrieving Your Wallet Private Key

 If you already got your wallet address go to the [Camino Wallet](https://wallet.camino.network) and retrieve your private key from the Manage Keys menu.